-We have considered the requirement for housing in the parish and looked at possible sites to accommodate families, the elderly and young people, if there is a proven need.
-A number of development sites for housing are identified in Policy HI 1 which have been approved and prioritised by residents.
+We have considered the requirement for housing in the Parish and looked at possible sites to accommodate families, the elderly and young people, where there is a proven need.
+A number of development sites for housing are identified in Policy HI 1 that have been approved and prioritised by residents.

 The Plan has a realistic prospect of delivering the expected growth within the settlement boundary.
-However, should additional need arise, affordable led housing sites outside the settlement boundary have also been identified.
+However, should additional need arise, affordable led housing sites outside the settlement boundary have also been identified, at Treloweth, Water Lane and Chenhalls Road, sites C, D and E on Map 3.
+These are the preferred locations for rural exceptions sites.
+No affordable led housing sites outside the settlement boundary should be considered until the need has been proven.